Read time: 20 minutes

 Fortunately for us, these anti-androgenic effects also exist in the natural extract from Rosemary – and without the feminizing side effects.
 And the less DHT that converts in our scalp tissues, the better our chances for hair recovery.

-4. Rosemary Oil Prevents (Or Reduces) Fibrosis
+4. Rosemary Oil May Prevent (Or Reduce) Fibrosis

 Fibrosis (scar formation) is one of the biggest roadblocks to successfully treating pattern hair loss.
 It’s the end-result of long-standing chronic inflammation in the scalp.
 And in pattern hair loss, fibrosis occurs around the hair follicles – which decreases blood flow, oxygen, and nutrient levels – and essentially “chokes” out the hair follicle.
 The final result: a shiny (scarred) scalp, and miniaturized (or dormant) hair.